The Artist's Eye Studio

 30 minutes, and not usable

 ChatGPT produced this mockup, which is not terrible.
-But I provided the text and a very detailed prompt that specified relative sizes for the text.
-I also specified the final dimensions, orientation theme, colors.
+But I had a plan for the layout, and therefore provided the text and a very detailed prompt that specified relative sizes for the text.
+I also specified the final dimensions, orientation, visual theme, and colors.
 After 30 minutes, ChatGPT produced this mockup, which is not terrible.
 ChatGPT added two topics, WHAT YOU'LL LEARN, LOCATION, and START DATES.
-From this, and previous attempts, it looks like OpenAi has been trained to base layouts on a grid, which is a smart idea for a program that has no visual perception or ability to interpret how shapes and information relate to each other.
+From this, and previous collaborations, I deduced that ChatGPT-4o was trained to base page layouts on a grid, which is a smart idea for a program that has no visual perception or ability to interpret how shapes and information relate to each other.

 ChatGPT's "Editable" PDF